|

 3. Verify the Temperature Sensor: Ensure the temperature sensor works correctly to avoid heating problems.
 Replace it if needed.

-4. Examine the High Limit Switch: Check the high limit switch for damage and reset if required.
-It ensures safety and prevents overheating.
+4. Examine the High Limit Switch: Check the high limit switch for damage and reset it if necessary.
+This ensures safety and prevents overheating.

 5. Power Supply and Wiring: Confirm the power supply and inspect wiring connections for any issues.
 Faulty wiring can affect the heater’s performance.